vmikk/phylonext_manual/docs/usage.md

   -resume \
   -profile docker
 ```
-This will launch the pipeline with the `docker` configuration profile.
-See below for more information about profiles.
+This will launch the pipeline with the `docker` configuration profile (see below for more information about profiles).

+!!! info "Parameters"
+    All parameters are listed in the (`Parameters`)[parameters.md] section of the documentation.

 Note that the pipeline will create the following files in your working directory:

 | Directory or file       | Description                                                                                 |
 | ----------------------- | ------------------------------------------------------------------------------------------- |